sbcshop/PiCoder-Software/README.md

 ## Getting Started with PiCoder
 ### 1. How to install boot Firmware in Pico W of PiCoder kit

-- Mostly, Picoder will be shipped with firmware pre-installed, so you can skip this step if firmware is already present and directly jump start programming by following the below Step 2.
+- Mostly, Picoder will be provided with firmware pre-installed, so you can skip this step if firmware is already present and directly jump start programming by following the below Step 2.
 - How to know whether firmware is already present in your PiCoder: for this, just connect your PiCoder to your laptop, and if no extra device is detected, that means your PiCoder has it.
-- And if you connect the PiCoder to a laptop without pressing the boot button, if it shows a folder named "RPI-RP2" like the one below, then the firmware is not installed.
+- And if you connect the PiCoder to a laptop without pressing the boot button, if it shows mass storage device named as "RPI-RP2" like the one below, then the firmware is not installed.

    <img src= "https://github.com/sbcshop/PiCoder-Software/blob/main/images/RPI_folder.jpg" width="720" height="360"/>

 - In this case, you need to add **MicroPython firmware** in PiCoder.
-First,  you need to *Press and Hold* the boot button on PiCoder, and then, without releasing the button, connect it to the USB port of your PC/laptop.
+First, you need to *Press and Hold* the boot button on pico W of PiCoder, and then, without releasing the button, connect it to PC/laptop using micro USB cable.
+Check below image for reference,

   <img src= "https://github.com/sbcshop/PiCoder-Software/blob/main/images/picoder_boot_mode.gif" />

-- Now your device is in boot mode, and you will see a new device named "RPI-RP2" as shown in the below figure.
+- Now your device is in boot mode, and you will see a new mass storage device named "RPI-RP2" as shown in the below figure.
   <img src= "https://github.com/sbcshop/PiCoder-Software/blob/main/images/RPI_folder.jpg" width="720" height="360"/>

-- Download the MicroPython firmware file provided in this repo above as ["firmware.uf2"](https://github.com/sbcshop/PiCoder-Software/blob/main/firmware.uf2) or to download the latest firmware file from the official site, [visit here](https://micropython.org/download/rp2-pico-w/)
+- Download the MicroPython firmware file provided in this repo above as ["PiCoder_firmware.uf2"]() or to download the latest firmware file from the official site, [visit here](https://micropython.org/download/rp2-pico-w/)

-- Just copy and paste the firmware into the RPI-RP2 folder, and now the bootloader is properly installed inside the PiCoder.
-To verify remove device and re-insert into PC/Laptop, no need to press boot button.
-This time you will see a new device as RPI-RP2.
+- Drag and drop the MicroPython UF2 - ["PiCoder_firmware.uf2"]() file provided in this github onto the RPI-RP2 volume.
+Your Pico W will reboot.
+You are now running MicroPython on PiCoder.

 ### 2. Running First Program in PiCoder